araobp/iot-wireless/BLE/README.md

 I think Web Bluetooth is good for quick prototyping or making MVP.

+#### A simpler version of SPA based on Web Bluetooth

 A simpler version of "Web Bluetooth / Notification" sample is [here](./html5/notifications.html).
 Thanks to Vue.js, the html5 code is very simple.

+#### Chrome-based gateway bridging between BLE peripherals and MQTT clients.

+I am working on a Chrome-based gateway that bridges between BLE peripheral and MQTT clients.
+This gateway will be useful for my low-end edge AI projects such as [this](https://github.com/araobp/acoustic-features).

 ### Raspberry Pi 3 as BLE-WiFi router